 This application may be completed by hand or typed directly in the pdf format.
 If you type directly in the pdf format, please remember to rename the document or the information will not be saved.
 If you need additional space, attachments may be provided.
 Please be sure to read and follow the submission instructions at the end of the application.

-The scholarship will be announced by Tuesday May 13, 2025, and presented to the recipient by late May.
-The recipient(s) will also be recognized at WMPF’s Annual Planning Awards Dinner on May 29, 2025 at the Hudson Loft in Irvington, NY.
+The scholarship will be announced by Friday, May 15, 2026, and presented to the recipient by late May.
+The recipient(s) will also be recognized at WMPF’s Annual Planning Awards Dinner on June 3, 2026 at Windrose on Hudson in Ossining, NY.
 The recipient should anticipate attending this event as a guest of WMPF.

 EMAIL COMPLETED APPLICATIONS TO: